wearelucid/brightsign-mrss-server/README.md

 The MRSS feeds can be used with BA:connected Media List and On Demand states.

 Select "Populate from Feed" in the List Content Section on the State.

+Configure the URL to the desired MRSS feed.

 Disable the "Optimize feed updates" setting.

 On the On Demand State, use the "Use a variable to specify the key" setting to access a specific key (video name) of the feed.
 For a video with the filename `video1.mp4`, the key name will be `video1`.